heng2j/multigrid/HW1.md

 You can set `--local-mode` to True and use VSCode debugger to walk though the code for debugging You can take a look at the definition of `self.observation_space` in [agent.py](multigrid/core/agent.py) to see how the observation for the agents were defined.
 Then you will know how to match them with the observations that you are generating. manually control different environemnts.

+For training.
+Your training batch size should be larger than the horizon so that you're collecting multiple rollouts when evaluating the performance of your trained policy.
+For example, if the horizon is 1000 and the training batch size is 5000, you'll collect approximately 5 trajectories (or more if any of them terminate early).

 ***Note:***

 You might encounter a `ValueError` for mismatching observation and observation space if you run the above command.
 Make sure to handle this exception and implement the correct observation to avoid it.

-Your training batch size should be larger than the horizon so that you're collecting multiple rollouts when evaluating the performance of your trained policy.
-For example, if the horizon is 1000 and the training batch size is 5000, you'll collect approximately 5 trajectories (or more if any of them terminate early).

 ---